Pressure Cooker Macaroni and Cheese

 Both recipes use evaporated milk as their secret weapon.
-Evaporated milk replaces the flour and milk bechamel sacue…and all the whisking that entails.
-I mashed the two recipes together, and that’s what I’ve been using.
+Evaporated milk replaces the flour and milk bechamel sacue, and all the whisking that entails.
+I mashed the two recipes together, and that’s what I’ve been using ever since.

 Now, even with the evaporated milk shortcut, this was a stretch to make on a weeknight.
 Especially if I want a toasted bread crumb topping.
 And if I’m making macaroni and cheese, it must have a bread crumb topping.

 That’s why I jumped when I saw the pressure cooker macaroni and cheese in Pressure Cooker Perfection.
 They pressure cook the pasta and spices in a small amount of water, treating it like a risotto.
 This trick really speeds up the recipe – no waiting for a pot of water to boil, no draining, and one (pressure cooker) pot to clean.
 Weeknight macaroni and cheese is now within my reach.
 2

 Adapted from: America’s Test Kitchen Pressure Cooker Perfection

 - 6 quart or larger pressure cooker (I use a 6 quart Instant Pot electric PC)

 - Serve with a bottle of hot sauce at the table.
 I like Frank’s Red Hot or the smoky flavor of El Yucateco chipotle hot sauce.
 Oh, and some cheap bubbly and sweet-hot mustard are also nice.

 - I have burned too many bread crumbs in my day.
 I always I set a timer for 1 minute intervals while I’m broiling.
 That way, if I get distracted (by a homework meltdown…just to pick a hypothetical example), I have the timer to remind me – “Oh no!
 The breadcrumbs!”